freeol/XmlAutoGo-Docs/source/index.rst

 New Features
 ######################

-1.Auto control chrome/ie/edge browers with the each webdriver.
+1.Auto control chrome/ie/edge browser with the each webdriver.

 2.Use xml to be scripts program files.

 3.The xml script program support variables/method/module and so on.

-4.It can use to upload files with browers.
+4.It can use to upload files with browser.

-5.Auto download files with browers.
+5.Auto download files with browser.

 6.There are two way to run the XmlAutoGo.
  - Click the XmlAutoGo.exe to use with windows UI.